NCEAS/metacat/docs/user/metacat/source/configuration.rst

 then no further database configuration is required.

 All settings must be in a configured or bypassed state in order to run Metacat.

-Note that Metacat indexes at start-up time, so the initial start-up may take some time depending on the amount of data in your database and whether or not you have opted to regenerate the spatial cache.
+ **Reminder:** Metacat indexes at start-up time, so the initial start-up may take some time depending on the amount of data in your database and whether or not you have opted to regenerate the spatial cache.
 If you are reconfiguring a running version of Metacat, you must restart the Tomcat server for the changes to take effect.

 .. figure:: images/screenshots/image019_configured.png
    :align: center